D3SOX/microg-play-store-workarounds/README.md

 ## Android 16 Play Store background-service issue

-On the tested Android 16 ROM, the Store authenticated and opened but downloads initially stayed on **Pending**.
-Logcat showed `com.android.vending:background` crashing when `DownloadService` attempted to start a `systemExempted` foreground service.
+On the tested Android 16 ROM, the Store authenticated and opened, but downloads initially stayed on **Pending**.
+Logcat showed `com.android.vending:background` crashing when `DownloadService` tried to start a `systemExempted` foreground service.

-For a normal Play Store setup, the working fix was:
+This command fixed normal Play Store downloads on that setup:

 ```bash
 adb shell su -c 'dumpsys deviceidle whitelist +com.android.vending'
 ```

-Current `playstore-base` v1.1 applies this automatically after boot.
-See the base module README for the exact service and verification details.
+`playstore-base` v1.1 applies the command automatically after boot.
+The base module README includes the service and verification details.

-The optional privacy filter deliberately disables `DownloadService` and removes this whitelist entry, because normal Store downloads are intentionally not part of that restricted-network configuration.
+The optional privacy filter disables `DownloadService` and removes this whitelist entry because that configuration intentionally blocks normal Store downloads.

 ## Included modules

 ### `playstore-base`

-Source-only module builder that replaces the ROM's privileged FakeStore base with a user-supplied official Play Store APK and applies the tested Android 16 device-idle workaround so normal Store downloads can work.
+`playstore-base` is a source-only module builder.
+It replaces the ROM's privileged FakeStore base with a user-supplied official Play Store APK.
+It also applies the tested Android 16 device-idle workaround for normal Store downloads.

-Its README contains the full tested migration details, including the exact Store APK used, signing hash, privilege failures before the fix, final package layout, relevant services and final Integrity result.
+Its README records the tested migration, including the exact Store APK, signing hash, privilege failures before the fix, final package layout, relevant services, and final Integrity result.

 See [modules/playstore-base/README.md](modules/playstore-base/README.md).

 ### `playstore-xray-privacy-filter`

-Optional ARM64 per-UID default-deny network filter for the real Play Store without using Android `VpnService`.
+`playstore-xray-privacy-filter` is an optional ARM64 per-UID default-deny network filter for the real Play Store.
+It does not use Android `VpnService`.

-The documentation preserves the tested four-domain allowlist, blocked Store/CDN examples, firewall design, Xray binary source/download/hash, expected device-idle state and uninstall behavior.
+Its README records the tested four-domain allowlist, blocked Store and CDN examples, firewall design, Xray binary source, download URL and hash, expected device-idle state, and uninstall behavior.

 See [modules/playstore-xray-privacy-filter/README.md](modules/playstore-xray-privacy-filter/README.md).

 ### `play-provenance-repair`

-APatch WebUI/CLI helper for legitimately owned apps that were previously installed through Aurora, ADB, restore tools or another installer and still expect Google Play installer/initiator provenance.
+`play-provenance-repair` is an APatch WebUI and CLI helper for legitimately owned apps previously installed through Aurora, ADB, restore tools, or another installer when those apps still expect Google Play installer or initiator provenance.

-Its README documents the three observed failure classes: installer-only mismatch, incorrect initiating package, and an app-specific sticky local warning after the real Play license check already succeeds.
+Its README documents three observed failure classes: an installer-only mismatch, an incorrect initiating package, and an app-specific local warning that remains after the real Play license check succeeds.

-It does not create purchase entitlements or bypass failed license checks.
+The helper does not create purchase entitlements or bypass failed license checks.

 See [modules/play-provenance-repair/README.md](modules/play-provenance-repair/README.md).

 ## Optional privacy hardening

-The tested Play Store UID could be restricted to these observed Integrity-related hosts while the reference Integrity result continued to work:
+On the reference setup, the Play Store UID could reach only these observed Integrity-related hosts while the same Integrity result continued to pass:

 ```text
 play.googleapis.com